Pakistan starts Afghan Taliban prisoner release: official

 Pakistan, with its historical ties to Afghan militant groups, is seen as critical to U.S. efforts to pacify Afghanistan, perhaps President Barack Obama's biggest foreign policy challenge as he starts a second term.

-It is not clear why Pakistan made the gesture at this time but it has come under mounting pressure to support U.S. efforts to stabilise Afghanistan as the endgame nears.
+It is not clear why Pakistan made the gesture at this time but it has come under mounting pressure to support U.S. efforts to stabilize Afghanistan as the endgame nears.

 A senior Pakistani army official said it had not yet been decided if the former Afghan Taliban second in command, Mullah Abdul Ghani Baradar, would be released.